 Hedgehog care is more complex than many of the other "pocket pets."
 Doing proper research before you decide to bring one home is extremely important.
 If you have ANY questions, feel free to ask me.
 I can be reached at [email protected] or by TEXTING 502-601-9201.
 I rarely answer phone calls.

 Housing A clear storage tote that is 105 qt or bigger or a C&C cage with 10" solid walls are the only approved caging options.
+Any other caging options will void the WHS health guarantee.
 (Effective 3/24/24)

-Heat You'll need a lamp with a ceramic/porcelain base (plastic is a fire hazard), a ceramic heat emitter bulb (no bulbs that omit light), a reliable thermostat (I only approve the Inkbird 306T), and a Govee wifi thermometer.
-Avoid cheap bulbs from Amazon or the set that has the lamp, bulb and thermostat.
-MAJOR FIRE RISK!!!
+Heat You'll need a lamp with a ceramic/porcelain base (plastic is a fire hazard), a ceramic heat emitter bulb (no bulbs that emit light), an Inkbird 306T thermostat, and a Govee wifi thermometer.
 They need to be kept between 76-80 degrees Fahrenheit at all times.

 DO NOT USE HEAT PADS!
 They cause burns and only warm that one spot.
 They don’t need a heat gradient like reptiles.
 The whole cage needs to be proper temperature.

-You can also give as supplementation live bugs, hard boiled or scrambled eggs, plain cooked chicken, or pumpkin/butternut squash/sweet potato baby food.
+You can also give as supplementation live bugs, hard boiled or scrambled eggs, plain cooked chicken, f/t pinkie mice (I sell them), or pumpkin/butternut squash/sweet potato baby food (Beechnut brand since there's no lemon concentrate in it).
 Don't begin anything extra before three months of age, then introduce things slowly.
 Leave kibble down even when feeding the extra stuff.
-NEVER FEED FRUIT!
+Don’t mix the new stuff in with the kibble.
+Put it in a separate dish.
+NEVER EVER FEED FRUIT!

-Bedding Anything but KayKob (corn) bedding, dirt or cedar should be fine.
+Bedding Anything but KayKob (corn) bedding, dirt, cedar or plastic puppy pads should be fine.
 I recommend Kiln Dried pine, equine pine pellets, the pine flakes (white bag from tractor supply), Kaytee Aspen or fleece.
+In my opinion, the Kaytee Aspen is far superior in odor reduction. https://amzn.to/3Qotjwf

 Toys Matchbox cars, crinkle balls, ping pong balls, solid jingle balls (none that have openings they can get their teeth or jaws caught in), vinyl bath toys, or small stuffed animals (sewn on eyes and nose preferred are some of their favorites.
 I sell a toy kit in the Hedgehog Shoppe!
 Hedgehog Shoppe - Ainsley Willow Hedgehogs